infinum/frontend-handbook/React Native/Project setup.md

 To get started with project structure please check our official [React handbook](https://infinum.com/handbook/books/frontend/javascript/react).
 Since there are some semantic differences and domain specifics between React and React Native application some of the naming is different.
 For example, in RN we don't have concept of pages.
 RN uses screens as it's top level views (building elements), therefore we will have `screens` directory instead of `pages`.
-Also, navigation in RN represents more than a meere routing system.
+Also, navigation in RN represents more than a mere routing system.
 It makes the applications base and holds informations on the structure and it's configuration.
 Therefore, we use define `navigation` directory inside project root.
 Check [navigation chapter](todo) for detailed informations on this.

 ### Dependencies